 Parchment paper is famous for its excellent attribute of proving non-stick convenience when baking, cooking, and grilling.
-Parchment paper or baking paper is used as a lining for baking sheets or wrapping meat when grilling, it is an easy solution for a protective layer.
+Parchment paper or the baking paper is used as a lining for baking sheets or wrapping meat when grilling, it is an easy solution for a protective layer.

 Then, what about microwaving, can you use the microwave with parchment paper?
 Is it safe or non-advisable to use parchment paper when microwaving?
 This article will provide answers to this curious question.